- Main Menu

 Machine learning is a subset of artificial intelligence used in data science.
 It was born from pattern recognition and the theory that computers can learn without being programmed to perform specific tasks; researchers interested in artificial intelligence wanted to see if computers could learn from data.
 What’s the difference between AI and the human brain?
 While artificial intelligence machine learning has been created by the human brain, it is not reliant on human intelligence to further process the data and uses its own neural network to solve complicated problems.

-Machine learning algorithms are made up of different technologies—including deep learning, and natural language processing—used in supervised and unsupervised learning, that operate using lessons from existing information.
+Machine learning algorithms are made up of different technologies—including deep learning, and natural language processing—used in supervised and unsupervised learning, that operate using lessons from existing information and relying upon natural language processing.
 Machine learning algorithms have existed for decades, but the ability to automatically and continuously apply complex mathematical calculations to big data is a recent development in computer science.

 Machine learning automates analytical model building.
 It uses methods from neural networks, statistics, operations research, and physics to find hidden insights in data without being explicitly programmed where to look or what to conclude.